Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

 assumed that chest x-ray images with pneumothorax are positive class (1) and without pneumothorax are negative class (0).

-- True positive (TP): Given an image, if your model predicts the image has pneumothorax, and the actual target for that image has pneumothorax, it is considered a true positive.
+- True positive (TP):
+    - Given an image, if your model predicts the image has pneumothorax, and the actual target for that image has pneumothorax, it is considered a true positive.
+    - Outcome where the model correctly predicts the positive class.
-- True negative (TN): Given an image, if your model predicts that the image does not have pneumothorax and the actual target says that it is a non-pneumothorax image, it is considered a true negative.
+- True negative (TN):
+    - Given an image, if your model predicts that the image does not have pneumothorax and the actual target says that it is a non-pneumothorax image, it is considered a true negative.
+    - Outcome where the model correctly predicts the negative class.
 In simple words, if your model correctly predicts positive class, it is true positive, and if your model accurately predicts negative class, it is a true negative.
-- False positive (FP): Given an image, if your model predicts pneumothorax and the actual target for that image is non- pneumothorax, it a false positive.
+- False positive (FP):
+    - Given an image, if your model predicts pneumothorax and the actual target for that image is non- pneumothorax, it a false positive.
+    - (Type 1 Error): Outcome where the model incorrectly predicts the positive class.
-- False negative (FN): Given an image, if your model predicts non-pneumothorax and the actual target for that image is pneumothorax, it is a false negative.
+- False negative (FN):
+    - Given an image, if your model predicts non-pneumothorax and the actual target for that image is pneumothorax, it is a false negative.
+    - (Type 2 Error): Outcome where the model incorrectly predicts the negative class.

 In simple words, if your model incorrectly (or falsely) predicts positive class, it is a false positive.
 If your model incorrectly (or falsely) predicts negative class, it is a